How to Plant

 Check soil moisture for newly planted trees.
 Do not be fooled by surface soil conditions: check the soil 4 to 6 inches deep.
 The soil should be moist, not soggy.

-If you carefully followed our planting instructions, your tree's root crown (where trunk meets the roots) should be 1.5 inches to 2 inches above ground level.
-Trees can sometimes sink after a good rain or overwatering, be sure to watch to make sure your tree's root crown does not sink below ground level where it can suffocate.
+If you carefully followed our planting instructions, your tree's root flare (where trunk meets the roots) should be at or just above ground level.
+Trees can sometimes sink after a good rain or overwatering, be sure to watch to make sure your tree's root flare does not sink below ground level where it can suffocate.

-If the tree has sunk into the ground, lift the tree out of the soil and replant it above ground level.
+If the tree has sunk into the ground, lift the tree out of the soil and replant it at ground level.

-Be sure that you have properly staked the tree to allow for slight movement of the trunk to encourage strong and straight growth.
+Be sure that you have properly staked the tree to allow for several inches of movement to encourage a strong trunk.
 Learn more about staking.